The best people to tell you how to build a brand are the women who have done it themselves...

 Aki Schilz, Director of The Literary Consultancy

-Aki is a writer, poet and Director of, the UK’s leading editorial assessment service for writers.
+Aki is a writer, poet and Director of The Literary Consultancy, the UK’s leading editorial assessment service for writers.
 After working as a workshop facilitator for a youth arts charity and Acquisitions Assistant at a non-fiction publishing house, she joined TLC in 2012.
 Aki became Director in 2017, succeeding TLC’s longstanding Director and Founder Rebecca Swift.
 A tireless campaigner for inclusivity in publishing, Aki is a member of Speakers from Schools, the founder of the #BookJobTransparency campaign, and the co-founder of the #LossLit digital literature project.

 Know your why